Ston Easton Park viewed from the North East. The Hippisley family owned the house

 was threatened with demolition, but

 was saved by a Preservation Order.
-In 1964 the
+The house was

-1977 Rees-Mogg sold Ston Easton Park to Peter and Christine Smedley who restored
+Rees-Mogg sold Ston Easton Park to Peter and Christine Smedley